infoinsights/guardium-snowflake-uc-filter/README.md

 This section of the readme outlines the installation process.

 ### 1. Install the Plugin
 The first step is to install a plug-in pack that includes this plugin.
+The plugin package can be downloaded from this repository [here](https://github.com/infoinsights/guardium-snowflake-uc-filter/raw/main/logstash-offline-plugins-7.12.1.zip).
 Instructions on how to do so can be found [here](https://www.ibm.com/support/knowledgecenter/SSMPHH_11.3.0/com.ibm.guardium.doc.stap/guc/test_filter_guardium.html).

 ### 2. Upload JDBC Driver and Initialize :sql_last_value